RustForWeb/floating-ui/book/src/frameworks/leptos.md

 ### Disabling Transform

-By default, the floating element is positioned using `transform` in the `floating_styles` object.
+By default, the floating element is positioned using `transform` in the `floating_styles` struct instance.
 This is the most performant way to position elements, but can be disabled:

 ```rust,ignore
 use_floating(reference_ref, floating_ref, UseFloatingOptions::default().transform(false.into()));